 There are a variety of AWS hosting services available.
 This is why you’ll find everything from small businesses to governmental organizations hosted here.

-To determine which option is best for hosting a website it’s important to look through what’s available.
+To determine which web hosting company is best for hosting a website it’s important to look through what’s available.

 Simple Website Hosting

-This hosting consists of a single web server running either a Content Management System (a.k.a., CMS) (e.g., WordPress), an eCommerce application (e.g., Magento), or a development stack (e.g., LAMP).
+This provider consists of a single web server running either a Content Management System (a.k.a., CMS) (e.g., WordPress), eCommerce web applications (e.g., Magento), or a development stack (e.g., LAMP).